-Section 4: Vision and Aims for Blakeney
+Section 3: Vision & Objectives for Blakeney

-- 4.1.
-The community of Blakeney has been heavily involved in shaping the Blakeney Neighbourhood Plan, a summary of the process and key steps are set out in Section 3. - 4.2.
+3.1.
 Blakeney is an attractive coastal village in Norfolk and its residents are proud of its appearance, sense of community and amenities.
-In February 2018 a community event was held and residents were asked what they 'liked', 'disliked' and would 'change' to make Blakeney a better place. - 4.3.
+In February 2018 a community event was held, and residents were asked what they 'liked', 'disliked' and would 'change' to make Blakeney a better place.

+3.2.
 Vision and Objectives were shared with local residents and stakeholders in Edition 2 of the Newsletter and at a community event in July 2018.